Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-No one is perfect.Not everything that goes into your mouth is going to be whole grain, homemade or 100% nutritious.
-That’s OK: show your kids how to have a healthy relationship with food by remembering moderation and eating right throughout the day.
+Remember No One is Perfect.Not everything that goes into your mouth is going to be homemade or 100% nutritious.
+That’s OK.
+Show Your Kids How to Have a Healthy Relationship With Food.
+Teach them about moderation and eating right throughout the day.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.